guschiriboga/cf-architecture-lab/40-templates/worker-r2-api/README.md

 # Template: Worker + R2 API

-> Placeholder.
-To be filled after R2 limits are pinned.
+> Starter to be expanded with bindings once limits are finalized.